neon experiences (2026): After the big relaunch – is neon still worth it?

 • Invest

-In this review, we examine all three areas in detail: We explain what services neon offers, assess their benefits – and put a price tag on each.
+In this test report, we examine all four areas: We explain what services neon offers, assess their benefits – and put a price tag on each.
 In line with our mission, we pay particular attention to the topic of investing.

 Unique variety: four neon plans…